antoniomagherini99/FLOOD_group2/Logbook&Planning.md

 2. Animation script can be found in conv lstm notebook.
 Skeleton should be solid.
 Only need to add more subplots and change the colors.
    To do: Might need to transform into a class to automate calling it.
 3. Started working on initializing the conv lstm model

+26/12/23
+- Lucas (2h)
+1. Worked on train_epoch function for conv lstm model.
+Not yet functional, but model understands first inputs.
+   Having difficulty using the previous outputs as new inputs